A Central Limit Theorem for the Kontsevich-Zorich Cocycle: Acknowledgements

 \section{Acknowledgements}

-This paper builds on and extends thesis work of H. A. \cite{AT21} (written under the direction of G. F.), which dealt with the genus $2$ case and more generally the top exterior power of the Kontsevich-Zorich cocycle, but left unanswered the positivity of the deterministic variance question and extensions to lower exterior powers that are addressed in the present paper.
-H. A. is grateful to G. F. for suggesting this fruitful direction of research, for his patience and encouragement, and for invaluable conversations and ideas on this subject.
-H. A. is grateful to Jon Chaika, Dima Dolgopyat, and Bassam Fayad for their interest in his thesis project and for insightful and enlightening conversations.
-H.~A. acknowledges support from the NSF grants DMS 1600687, DMS 1956049, and DMS 2101464.
-G.~F. acknowledges support from the NSF grants DMS 1600687 and DMS 2154208.
+This paper is an outgrowth of the PhD dissertation of the first-named author, written under the direction of the second-named author, at the University of Maryland, College Park.
+The authors thank the anonymous referees for their careful reading of the paper, and for many helpful comments and suggestions that led to a substantial improvement in the exposition.
+The first-named author is grateful to Jon Chaika, Dima Dolgopyat, and Bassam Fayad for their interest in this project and for insightful and enlightening conversations.
+The first-named author acknowledges support from the NSF grants DMS 1600687, DMS 1956049, DMS 2101464, and the the Deutsche Forschungsgemeinschaft (DFG) Grant No. 422642921 (Emmy Noether group “Microlocal Methods for Hyperbolic Dynamics”).
+The second-named author acknowledges support from the NSF grants DMS 1600687 and DMS 2154208.